English | Español | Français | Italiano | Português | Русский | Shqip

 4th of March, 2015:

 We have been to two Community Schools in Almelo.
 The first one is called “De Oosteres”.
 It is a primary school for children with special needs.
 The aim of this school is to reintroduce the pupils to the regular primary school system.
-Whether they can attend this school or not depends on their IQ-level.
+Whether they can attend this school or not depends on their IQ-level and iq test free.
 The pupils are graded by the common primary school curriculum.
 The school includes a number of 117 pupils, aged 6 to 13.
 70% of the students are male, the other 30% are female.
 The school follows pedagogical principles by Decrolit and Pestalozzi, which, within others, include the system of “Rock and Water”.
 This system aims to teach the children responsibility in every situation they are going through.
 The school even has its own little farm, including goats, a cow named Sophie, sheep and chicken, and a garden with several vegetables where the children can learn from real life situations.

 The second school was called Roets, also located in the city of Almelo.
 There are 4 different schools working together in one building: one Christian, catholic, open and one pre-school.
 In one building teachers are trained how to do sports with children and receive a certificate if they pass the final test.
 The school was built in a neighbourhood, where a lot of non-Dutch people are living.
 There is also a community centre for children, which provide different activities for their leisure time.
 Furthermore, there is a centre for teenage-mothers, where they can meet and receive advice before giving birth to the child.